Fix "Taking longer than usual" and transcription errors

 4. Wait for the loading animation to complete.
 For recordings longer than 2 minutes, Flow shows an estimated wait time.

 Tip: You can also use Retry transcript from the three-dot menu on any history item.
-If the audio is older than 14 days, retry is not possible.
+This option is always available regardless of status — it is only disabled while you are actively dictating.

 iOS